 A quick search for “best oncologist in california” gives you a list of the top-rated doctors or cancer centers.

-This list, commonly called Google Map Pack, is segregated based on the number of positive customer reviews provided by people who visited the establishment.
+This list, commonly called Google Map Pack or Local 3 Pack, is segregated based on the number of positive customer reviews provided by people who visited the establishment.

 Are online reviews trustworthy?